Omkart1512/omkardemo/README.md

 # omkardemo
-this is my first repository
+This is my first  git  epository